 This case, however, can serve as a renewal for the call to action by the FTC.
 One business remedy may be a settlement between Amgen and Sandoz, which allows the latter to market an authorized biosimilar, in exchange for a share of the profits.
 This does not affect Samsung Bioepis, which is fighting its own patent battle with Amgen over this reference product.
 The FTC has criticized “pay-for-delay” deals in general, and even if this was signed and implemented by January 1, 2020, the authorized biosimilar would almost certainly carry a higher WAC cost than a two-biosimilar launch scenario.

 As a result, we are still awaiting some common sense here.
 The 12 years of exclusivity is written into the BPCIA statute.
 AbbVie’s Humira® will also have benefited from 20+ years of exclusivity when the first biosimilar is launched in 2023.
 Thirty years is a wholly unnecessary insult to the BPCIA and to the health system.

 Tens of billions in projected health system savings from use of biosimilars is eroding heavily each year common sense is set aside.
-If I were a prospective biosimilar manufacturers, I would be seriously reconsidering the marketplace opportunities and where to spend my resources.
+If I were a prospective biosimilar manufacturer, I would be seriously reconsidering the marketplace opportunities and where to spend my resources.

-The FTC should intervene, and use some common sense guard rails in this unique balance of intellectual property and competition.
+The FTC should intervene and use some common sense guard rails in this unique balance of intellectual property and competition.